 Most positively correlative genes were driven by relaxed selection.

-Signed network analyses showed important modules and core genes that might play central role in regulation of mammalian lifespan.
+Signed functional interaction network analyses showed important modules and core genes that might play central role in regulation of mammalian lifespan.

 Introduction

 Aging and the accompany diseases are major threaten for human health and society economics and is affected by inherently complex process1, 2.
 However, the genetic mechanisms of aging determination are still poorly understood3.
 Most of our knowledge about the genetic mechanisms that govern aging were obtained by studying genetic manipulations in short-lived laboratory animal models2, 4.
 It is unclear if these insights can be transferred to long-lived mammals like humans and it is difficult to know to what extent these represent insights into the universal mechanisms of longevity regulation rather than species-specific adaptation or coincidental neutral changes5-7.